ColuLocalNetwork/CLN-solidity/docs/tutorial/1_CurrencyFactory.md

 Returns the amount which _spender is still allowed to withdraw from _owner
 ```

-Also, to actually to withdraw these funds, the user (or contract) have to call `transferFrom`:
+Also, to withdraw these funds the user (or contract) have to call `transferFrom`:

 ```
 transferFrom(address _from, address _to, uint256 _value) returns (bool success)